jekil/UDPot/README.md

 ## Requirements

-The script is developed for Python 2.7 and the following libraries are required:
+The script is developed for Python 3 and the following libraries are required:

  * twisted
- * elixir
  * sqlalchemy

 You can install them with (you need python-dev package to compile them):